-The St. Mark’s general budget is structured around the organizational policies and operational plans of the congregation.
+The St. Mark’s UMC General Budget is structured around the organizational policies and operational plans of the congregation.
 It outlines the distribution of financial resources for ministry, strategic and operational priorities.
 It is the leading indicator of the vitality and fiscal health of the church.
 Governance oversight is provided by the Church Council and the Finance Committee.

 Designed giving provides the option to give to a specific need, ministry or project within the church or to create a memorial to recognize a loved one.
 Members of the Finance Committee can provide guidance with gifts, memorials, and bequests to fulfill this purpose.